-Service isn’t just for while you’re at Saint Louis University.
-The Center for Social Action works to encourage lifelong personal and social responsibility by transforming student volunteers into effective servant leaders and advocates for social justice.
-One way to start is by engaging in advocacy and social action through one of the many programs offered by the Center.
+Service extends beyond your time at Saint Louis University.
+SLU's Center for Social Action encourages lifelong personal and social responsibility by transforming student volunteers into effective servant leaders and advocates for social justice.
+One way to start is by engaging in advocacy and social action through one of the center's many programs.

 Policy Pods

-Policy Pods are small groups of students that are engaging in legislative research and meetings.
+Policy Pods are small groups of students who engage in legislative research and meetings.
 Students meet weekly on topics such as criminal justice reform, immigration reform, environment, education immigration and disability rights.
-Towards the end of each the semester they set up legislative meetings in district to advocate on their position and host an event to educate campus.
-Starting each year, groups meet with advocacy agencies to get information on their topics and celebrate at the end of the year with a keynote address.
+Toward the end of each semester, they set up legislative meetings, advocate for their positions, and host an event to educate the campus.
+Groups start each year by meeting with advocacy agencies to get information on their topics and celebrate with a keynote address at the end of the year.

 Social Justice and Advocacy Training

-If you are interested in taking your service and community engagement efforts to the next level, enroll in the Social Justice and Advocacy Training series, sponsored by the Center for Social Action, the Cross Cultural Center for Global Citizenship, and the Service-Leadership program in the Richard A. Chaifetz School of Business.
+If you want to take your service and community engagement efforts to the next level, enroll in the Social Justice and Advocacy Training series, sponsored by the Center for Social Action and the Cross Cultural Center for Global Citizenship.

-Through this intensive, two-day series, accepted applicants develop skills related to working for social change at the systemic level.
+Through this intensive series, accepted applicants develop skills related to working for social change at the systemic level.

 Students who are accepted and complete the program gain:

-- The opportunity to engage in a paid social change internship for the semester, at a community organization of their choice, for up to $1,000
+• The opportunity for a paid social change internship for the semester, at a community organization of their choice, for up to $1,000.

 Voter Engagement

-Students who register to vote using their campus address (20 N. Grand Blvd., St. Louis, MO 63103) are able to vote in the Simon Recreation Center in Presidential and Midterm elections.
+Students who register to vote using their campus address (20 N. Grand Blvd., St. Louis, MO 63103) may vote in the Busch Student Center in presidential and midterm elections.

 Need a notary public?
 Contact Leah Sweetman in the Center for Social Action at leah.sweetman@slu.edu to have your absentee or mail-in ballot notarized.